abenitez69/wxBasic/abLib/abBase64Bitmap/README.md

 Syntax
 ------

-* `abBase64Encode( ByteList )     `    Returns a string coded as Base64 from binary byte list.
-* `abBase64Decode( TextBase64 )   `    Returns a binary byte list from string coded as Base64.
+* `abBase64Bitmap( ImageAsBase64 )   `    Returns a binary byte list from string coded as Base64.

 Remark